 We’ve been lobbying the government on hare coursing for many years, and the work has now paid off.
 The inclusion of amendments on hare coursing in the Police, Crime, Sentencing and Courts Bill is a testament to efforts right across the NFU and from our members.

-New legislation comes into effect on 1 August 2022, which will help deter hare coursers by giving police forces the means to seize more dogs and by lifting the existing limit on fines.
+The new legislation came into effect on 1 August 2022, and helps to deter hare coursers by giving police forces the means to seize more dogs and by lifting the existing limit on fines.

-It will also mean that unauthorised encampments will become a criminal offence for those who do not leave when asked by the landowner or tenant, and offenders will be hit with strengthened penalties.
+The Bill also means that unauthorised encampments will become a criminal offence for those who do not leave when asked by the landowner or tenant, and offenders will be hit with strengthened penalties.

 NFU lobbying work

 Countless NFU members hosted farm visits to help demonstrate to MPs the impact of hare coursing in their constituencies, resulting in MPs taking up the case with ministers.

 This secured a commitment from government in the Queen’s Speech in May 2021 that new legislation on hare coursing would be introduced.